pydata/numexpr/ANNOUNCE.rst

 Hi everyone,

-NumExpr 2.14.0 introduces a couple of patches for tan/tanh and adds static typing support.
+NumExpr 2.14.0 introduces a couple of patches for tan / tanh and adds static typing support.
 Thanks to Luke Shaw and Joren Hammudoglu (@jorenham) for these contributions.